Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 In Fig.~\ref{fig:dataworcth13th23mo} we study the impact of applying the reactor constraint on our mass-ordering inference.
-As expected from Fig.~\ref{fig:ppp bievent}, the normal ordering contains more posterior probability, as evidenced by the larger NO contour in the lower panel.
+We first observe that the NOvA and reactor measurements for \sstth{13} are in good agreement, as evidenced by the overlap of the yellow bar (indicating the reactor 1\,$\sigma$ range) with the peak of the ``both orderings'' posterior in the upper plot.
+While we know of no widely accepted measure for quantifying such consistency, we combined this ``both orderings'' posterior with a Gaussian probability distribution centered at $\sstth{13} = 0.085$ and of width~0.003 (representing the reactor constraint) using the technique of conflation \cite{Hill:2011, Fox:2010id}.
+The result is identical to the reactor distribution we began with, which (as the examples in Ref.~\cite{Fox:2010id} show) does not occur if the probability densities being conflated agree poorly.
+This accords with the fact that the PPP values did not meaningfully improve when removing the reactor constraint, as noted previously.
+When we examine the orderings separately, we find that the normal ordering contains more posterior probability, as expected from Fig.~\ref{fig:ppp bievent} and as reflected in the larger NO contour in the lower panel here.
 Moreover, as we see in the marginal posterior distribution shown in the top panel, the posterior restricted to IO prefers generally larger values of \sstth{13}.
 The associated correlation with \ssth{23} also pushes \thatm into the lower octant, as seen in the lower panel; this point will be developed further momentarily.
-Because the reactor value (the yellow bar indicates its 1\,$\sigma$ range) lies at lower \sstth{13}, this results in the slightly stronger preference for the NO in Table~\ref{tab:bayesfactorwrc} as compared to \ref{tab:bayesfactorworc}.
+Because the value of \sstth{13} measured by the reactor experiments is more consistent with the NOvA NO posterior, this results in the slightly stronger preference for the NO in Table~\ref{tab:bayesfactorwrc} as compared to \ref{tab:bayesfactorworc}.
 However, the difference is small, which indicates that the (mild) NO preference observed in the data is largely independent of the reactor constraint.